Shark Tank: Post-show

 Shark cast member Kevin O'Leary believes about 20% of the handshake deals made on the show are never executed due to the investors' due diligence process following the handshake deal, which includes product testing and examining the contestants' business and personal financials.
 Fellow shark Robert Herjavec believes that about 90% of those withdrawals come from the entrepreneur, in some cases due to only appearing on the program for publicity.

 The show is often responsible for what has become known as the Shark Tank effect.
 Simply appearing on the show, even without getting an offer, has the potential to significantly boost sales for companies.
 Some entrepreneurs have reported 10- to 20-fold increases in daily revenues after the show's airing.

 Cast

 Sharks

-Two of the show's longstanding sharks, Robert Herjavec and Kevin O'Leary, are Canadian entrepreneurs who had previously appeared on the Canadian version of Dragons' Den.
+Two of the show's longstanding sharks, Robert Herjavec and Kevin O'Leary, are Canadian entrepreneurs who had previously appeared on the Canadian version of the series titled Dragons' Den.
+Since 2023, Herjavec also appears on the Australian version of Shark Tank.